Siren (mythology): Christian theologians

-Isidorus

 The early Christian euhemerist interpretation of mythologized human beings received a long-lasting boost from the Etymologiae by Isidore of Seville (c.
 560–636):

 They [the Greeks] imagine that "there were three sirens, part virgins, part birds," with wings and claws.
 "One of them sang, another played the flute, the third the lyre.
 They drew sailors, decoyed by song, to shipwreck.
 According to the truth, however, they were prostitutes who led travelers down to poverty and were said to impose shipwreck on them."
 They had wings and claws because Love flies and wounds.
 They are said to have stayed in the waves because a wave created Venus.

 Physiologus and bestiaries

 Allegorical texts

 The siren and the onocentaur, two hybrid creatures, appear as the subject of a single chapter in the Physiologus, as they appear together in the Septuagint translation of the aforementioned Isaiah 13:21–22, and 34:14.
-(Note: The sirens (seirenes) do figure in the earliest surviving versions (version G, Μ Γ and others).
+(Note: The sirens (seirenes) do figure in the earliest surviving versions (version G, Μ, Γ and others).
 But the siren did not figure in the earlier Greek version of the Physiologos (4th century, preserved by Epiphanius) nor the Armenian translation from Greek originals.)
 They also appear together in some Latin bestiaries of the First Family subgroup called B-Isidore ("B-Is").